-For many new parents, disposable nappies are an obvious choice.
+For many new parents, disposable nappies/ diapers are an obvious choice.
 They’re convenient and affordable in the short term.
 However, their impact on the environment can be shocking.

 Pros of disposables.

-You can pick up a pack of disposable nappies from a wide variety of supermarkets and supply stores.
+You can pick up a pack of disposable nappies from every supermarket and order them online.
 They’re very convenient for new parents who are just getting to grips with changing their newborn, as well as those who are out and about with their baby.

 Once a disposable nappy is soiled, you simply throw it away in a suitable bin.
 This cuts down the time you would spend washing and drying a reusable diaper.
 It also means that you don’t have to carry around a poo-filled package in your changing bag whilst you’re going about your daily business.